Jalez/react-flow-automated-layout/README.md

 ## Breaking Changes in 1.0.0

-Version 1.0.0 introduces several breaking changes that require updates to your code:
+Version 1.0.0 introduces one breaking change that require updates to your code:

 ### 1. Parent-Child Relationship Maps